 The individual subsidiaries comprising the Company operate predominantly in a single industry as manufacturers and distributors of hydraulic components.
-Given the similar nature of products offered for sale, the type of customers, the methods of distribution and how the Company is managed, the Company determined that it now has only one operating and reporting segment for both internal and external reporting purposes.
-Prior period financial information included herein has been restated to reflect the financial position and results of operations as one segment.
+Given the similar nature of products offered for sale, the type of customers, the methods of distribution and how the Company is managed, the Company determined that it has only one operating and reporting segment for both internal and external reporting purposes.